-simply do not have the capacity to adequately enforce employment protections on their own.
+12. Effective enforcement vehicles, including qui tam - Government labor agencies simply do not have the capacity to adequately enforce employment protections on their own.
 Therefore, a just cause policy should include effective tools that allow workers to bring enforcement actions themselves.
-These should include a private right of action, authorization ing qui tam - Government labor agencies tion for "qui tam" enforcement.
+These should include a private right of action, authorization for recovery of attorneys' fees, and authorization for "qui tam" enforcement.
 Similar to a private right of action, qui tam enforcement allows workers and members of the public to supplement government agency enforcement by stepping into the government's shoes to bring enforcement proceedings as "private attorneys general."
-Significantly, it can allow for recovery of attorneys' fees, and authorizarepresentative organizations, such as unions or worker centers, to bring enforcement action, ensuring that the burden of challenging employer lawbreaking does not remain solely on individual workers, who may face retaliation.
+Significantly, it can allow representative organizations, such as unions or worker centers, to bring enforcement action, ensuring that the burden of challenging employer lawbreaking does not remain solely on individual workers, who may face retaliation.